The early days

 Salt Studios was established in 2001.

-Upon opening its doors Salt quickly became known for producing quality recordings and for providing a relaxed and creative space for musicians to work in.
+Upon opening its doors, Salt quickly became known for producing quality recordings and providing a relaxed and creative space for musicians to work in.

-Numerous Album and EP projects were recorded here in our early days for both independent musicians and labels and many claimed chart success upon their release.
+Numerous Album and EP projects have been recorded here for both independent musicians and labels, and many have claimed chart success upon their release.

 A passion for Live Recording

-The Adats weren’t discarded though, they were installed along with a Mackie 24-8 console in the now famous Duke Of Windsor Hotel in Prahran, this is where Salt Live was born.
+In 2003, we did away with our then Adat format in the Studio and moved over to Pro Tools based system.
+The Adats weren’t discarded though; they were installed along with a Mackie 24-8 console in the now famous Duke Of Windsor Hotel in Prahran.
+This is where Salt Live was born.
 We immediately gained a reputation for recording awesome live gigs with dozens of live EP’s being released from these recordings.
-Some of the hundreds of bands recorded at the Duke at this time include The Fauves, Dallas Crane, Airbourne and the now world famous Jet.
+Some of the hundreds of bands recorded at the Duke at this time include The Fauves, Dallas Crane, Airbourne, and the now world-famous Jet.

-In 2005 our live recording system was updated to a 32 inoput Pro Tools HD rig and was moved to The Palace in St kilda as part of the Rollover sessions.
-Here we recorded and documented dozens of fine live performances on the Palace main stage by bands such as Electric Mary and The Sparrows just to name a few.
+In 2005, our live recording system was updated to a 32 input Pro Tools HD rig and was moved to The Palace in St Kilda as part of the Rollover sessions.
+Here, we recorded and documented dozens of excellent live performances on the Palace main stage by popular bands such as Electric Mary and The Sparrows, just to name a few.

-In late 2006 due to the volume of recordings we were undertaking we developed a technique for producing instant CD recordings.
-Live performances were recorded and mixed on the fly and CD duplicators were employed to duplicate multiple copies of the performance to sell at the merch desk straight after the show.
+In late 2006, we developed a technique for producing instant CD recordings.
+Live performances were recorded and mixed on the fly, and CD duplicators were employed to duplicate multiple copies of the performance to sell at the merch desk straight after the show.
 This became very popular with international touring and high profile Australian artists.

-All in all over fourty live albums were instantly released in venues all over Australia by artists such as Something for Kate, Tim Rogers, Ash Grunwald, Weddings Parties Anything, Jeff Martin, Clutch, Royal Crown Review, Paul Kelly, The Brian Jonestown Massacre.
-These albums have today become sort after collectors items due to their limited release and for being hand signed by the artist.
+Close to forty live albums were instantly released in different venues all over Australia by artists such as Something for Kate, Tim Rogers, Ash Grunwald, Weddings Parties, Anything, Jeff Martin, Clutch, Royal Crown Review, Paul Kelly, and The Brian Jonestown Massacre.
+These albums have today become sought-after collector’s items due to their limited release and for being hand-signed by the artist.

-Other artists recorded by Salt Studios include Jimmy Barnes, Sinead O’Connor, Luka Bloom, Sarah Blasko, Plain White Tees, Paulo Nitini, Tex Perkins and You Am I. Over the years we have recorded over 1,500 live performances and still provide this service to this day.
+Other artists recorded live by Salt include Jimmy Barnes, Sinead O’Connor, Luka Bloom, Sarah Blasko, Plain White Tees, Paulo Ntini, Tex Perkins, and You Am I.

-In Mid 2009 Salt Studios owner Peter Frawley met with long time friend Kye Thomas at a mutual friend’s wedding in South Australia.
-These discussions led to both Peter and Kye creating what is now known as The College Of Sound And Music Production (COSAMP) Both COSAMP and Salt Studios are now owned by Peter and Kye’s company PKY Media.
+In Mid 2009, Peter Frawley met with a long time friend, Kye Thomas, and created what is now known as The College Of Sound And Music Production (COSAMP).
+Both COSAMP and Salt Studios are now owned by Peter and Kye’s company called PKY Media.

 Fast forward to today

-At the heart of the studio is a vintage AMEK Hendrix console.
-The console is currently being rebuilt strip by strip by Lucas Miles Audio owner Dean Horler, with original parts sourced and brought in from the UK
+At the heart of the Studio is a vintage AMEK Hendrix console.
+The console has been rebuilt strip by strip by Lucas Miles, Audio owner, Dean Horler, with original parts sourced and brought in from the UK.

-A selection of various other vintage outboard gear and microphones make up the rest of our vast equipment list ensuring that everything you need to make a great record is here.
+A selection of other vintage outboard gear and microphones make up the rest of our vast equipment list, ensuring that everything you need to make an excellent record is here.

-We have also ventured into the world of online recording giving us the ability to record voice over or instrument overdubs from any studio in the world using the the latest online protocols.
+We have installed a direct fibre internet connection to deal with online recording and streaming, giving us the ability to supply or record audio from any studio from anywhere in the world using Source Connect.

-We still to this day provide bands, solo artists and creative agencies with the same level of service we are known for and many fine recordings still leave our studio every day.
-We endeavour to stay at the forefront of the Melbourne music scene by offering a quality service and product at an affordable price.
+We still to this day provide bands, solo artists, and creative agencies with the same level of service we are known for, and many fine recordings still leave our Studio every day.